imitoy/luapython/README.md

 -- Import all
 luapython=require "luapython"
--- Then use luapython.import, luapython.set ...
+-- Then use luapython.import, luapython.dict ...

 -- Import all to _G or other env luapython=require "luapython" luapython:init(_G)
--- Then use _G.import, _G.set ...
+-- Then use _G.import, _G.dict ...

 -- Import specific function
 import=require "luapython.import"
-set=require "luapython.set"
--- Then use import, set ...
+-- Then use import
 ```

 4. Import python modules in Lua.